slerman12/UnifiedML2old/README.md

 tensorboard --logdir exp_local
 ```

+If you are only interested in the RL portion, check out our UnifiedRL.
+It does with RL to this library what PyCharm does with Python to IntelliJ, i.e., waters it down mildly and rebrands a little.

 If you want to run a state-of-art RL algorithm using only code meant to spoon-feed a baby, use python RunSimpleExample.py